Last Updated on 09/02/2024 by Dochlaggie. Post first published on June 23, 2023.

 Why Do Pomeranians Have Tails That Curl Over Their Backs?

-The majority of the tails of spitz dog breeds including Pomeranians curl up over their backs.
-These furry curly tails helped keep their ancestors’ warm and were perfect for wrapping over their face and head when lying down.
+Most of the tails of spitz dog breeds, including Pomeranians, curl over their backs.
+These furry curly tails helped keep their ancestors’ warm and were perfect for wrapping over their faces and head when lying down.

 The shape of a Pom’s tail allows it to have the end of its tail over its nose to keep it warm.
 This kept their ancestors warm and prevented their tender noses from getting frostbit.
 This is a genetic quality that has been passed down through many generations.